-The report covers the financial year 2021/22 and summarises our performance over the 12 months, including how we spent your money in delivering priority services.
-It features highlights of the the Fire and Rescue National Framework for England, fire and rescue authorities must provide annual assurance on financial, governance and operational matters.
+The report covers the financial year 2021/2022 and summarises our performance over the 12 months, including how we spent your money in delivering priority services.
+It features highlights of the year, case studies and information about how we are working in collaboration with partners to improve our service to you.

+It incorporates the Fire Authority's Statement of Assurance.
+Under the Fire and Rescue National Framework for England, fire and rescue authorities must provide annual assurance on financial, governance and operational matters.